-Discussion: The Army has initiated the requestirement for a CZM consistency determination through coordination with the State.
-This process of engagement will continue after the publication of the EIS, and with input provided during the public comment and review process is anticipated to be completed prior to the ROD.
-The Proposed Action's compliance with specific objectives and policies of CZM as defined in HRS 205 is shown in Table 4-4.
+Discussion: The Army has initiated the request for a CZM consistency determination through coordination with the State.
+This process of engagement will continue, and is anticipated to be completed prior to the ROD.
+The Proposed Action's compliance with specific objectives and policies of CZM as defined in HRS 205 is shown in Table 4-4le 4-4.